 There is a strict dress code in the Royal Enclosure and men are required to wear a morning suit with a top hat.
 The meeting follows many traditions and for some, it is the most important social event of the year.
 The Royal Ascot festival combines fashion, pageantry and Flat racing at the highest level.
 The Queens often has runners at her own track and meeting.

-Royal Ascot is about much more than Royal patronage and pageantry.
+Likewise, the Royal Ascot is about much more than Royal patronage and pageantry.
 Over five days the racing is superb and it attracts the best horses from the UK, Europe and other parts of the world.
 The track tries to entice leading horses from North America and Australia to take part in what is seen as the best Flat meeting in the world.

 The race features championship races for hurdlers and chasers over a variety of distances.
 Cheltenham is huge for betting and each of the 28 races generate a great deal of turnover.
 In any list of the biggest betting races of the year, many Cheltenham races appear prominently.